 Both United and American scored below average for cabin and restroom cleanliness, food /refreshments, and inflight entertainment.

-Best and worse website prices and purchase experience
+Best and worse website prices and purchase experience in 2016

 Consumer Reports spent almost two weeks looking for the cheapest nonstop airfares on five busy domestic routes using nine popular sites – CheapOair, Expedia, Google Flights, Hotwire, Kayak, Orbitz, Priceline, Travelocity, and TripAdvisor.